jjnether/obsidian_backup/_Misc/Beyond Skyrim/Creation Kit/Scripting/4 Events and Properties.md

 ## Setting the Stage

 First, let's set up the draugr we want to resurrect.
 In the editor, open the cell **LokirsTomb** and focus your view on the cave area; this is our boss chamber.
-In the [Object Window](https://ck.uesp.net/wiki/Object_Window "Object Window"), navigate to **Actors>Actor** - or **All** - and use the filter to locate **"LvlDraugrMissileMale"** and **"LvlDraugrWarlockMale"**.
+In the [[Object Window]], navigate to **Actors>Actor** - or **All** - and use the filter to locate **"LvlDraugrMissileMale"** and **"LvlDraugrWarlockMale"**.
 Drag and drop one of each into the room.

 Placed actors like these Draugr start alive (_well, relatively speaking_), and we need them to be dead.
 Double-click on each of them and check the box marked **"Starts Dead"**.

 <table><tbody><tr><td><a href="https://ck.uesp.net/wiki/File:Achtung.png"><img alt="Achtung.png" src="https://ck.uesp.net/w/images/f/f0/Achtung.png" decoding="async" width="32" height="32"></a></td><td>Modders familiar with earlier BGS titles take note - simply setting the health of a base actor to zero will no longer cause the actor to begin dead.
 You must use the "Starts Dead" checkbox as specified here.</td></tr></tbody></table>

-[Save your plugin and run it in-game to check things out so far.](https://ck.uesp.net/wiki/Category:Getting_Started#Loading_Your_Plugin_in_the_Game "Category:Getting Started") You'll notice that two dead Draugr now lie in ragdoll on the floor of the room.
+[[Getting Started#Creating and saving plugins|Save your plugin and run it in-game to check things out so far.]]
+You'll notice that two dead Draugr now lie in ragdoll on the floor of the room.
 That's what we want for now - but let's head back to the Creation Kit and get them back on their feet.

 ## Event Planning